vaibhavgarg12345543/Api_Testing_Repo/README.md

 4. Some variables are setted up in environment file
 5. Go to environment
 6. import downloaded environment file `GitHUB.postman_environment`
+7. provide you generated token of github and username
-7. You can now use the imported collection to run the API tests in your postman.
+8. You can now use the imported collection to run the API tests in your postman.